Placinta/select_translation/README.md

 Credits:
 --------
-Bit thanks to Alice Heaton for the original D6 module. https://drupal.org/user/60899
+Big thanks to Alice Heaton for the original D6 module. https://drupal.org/user/60899

 citronica and citronica's husband for providing the initial port to D7.